 It was one of Jean’s proudest moments when her father, wearing his red serge uniform, saluted her on the train platform as she left to join the Canadian Women’s Army Corps.

 While in London, Jean earned her second stripe when she was promoted to Corporal, bringing a small but welcome pay raise.

-The next step on the ladder was Staff-Sergeant.
-Here Staff-Sergeant David Brims, wearing his three stripes plus a gold crown, shakes hands with Sergeant Gladys Brims.
+Here Sergeant David Brims, wearing his three stripes plus a gold crown, shakes hands with Sergeant Gladys Brims.

 And here’s another photo of Gladys seated in the family living room, reading a letter.
 It is rare to see an interior photograph taken in those days — I suspect because the lighting was often so poor.

 Jean Goes for a Joy Ride

 It wasn’t typical for women back then to ride in airplanes, especially not women serving in the army rather than the air force, but Jean had the thrill of a lifetime when serving in Kitchener.

 She made a friend in the armed forces named Gord Cameron from the nearby men’s barracks, and one day he asked Jean to come to the London airport for Open House Day.

 “We joined a conducted tour and I noticed Gord speaking privately to our guide.
 Then he took my arm and led me over to a small two-seater airplane sitting on the tarmac by itself.
 Gord told me he had gotten permission to sit in it.
 He boosted me up into the seat behind, and then he got into the pilot’s seat in the front and started the engine.
 The next thing I knew, we were taking off!

 “We flew all over London and when we went over the women’s barracks, my friends were all standing outside waving white towels because Gord had told them ahead of time about the surprise!”